DIPlib/diplib/INSTALL_MacOS.md

-# Building the *DIPlib* project on MacOS
+# Building the *DIPlib* project on macOS

-Compiling *DIPlib* requires a few programs that do not come preinstalled on the Mac.
+Compiling *DIPlib* requires a few programs that do not come preinstalled on macOS.
 Here we offer a simple way to install these programs.

 See [`INSTALL.md`](INSTALL.md) for general concepts and additional information